HokAI — Find the Right AI Tool

 Overlap — Two tools doing the same job wastes money and creates confusion.
 A stack view surfaces redundancy.

-Gaps — Workflows that should be AI-assisted but are not.
+Gaps — Workflows that should be AI-assisted but aren't.
 A stack audit reveals where to add tools.

-Integration — Tools that do not connect create manual handoffs.
+Integration — Tools that don't connect create manual handoffs.
 Stack thinking pushes you toward tools that work together.

 Examples by Persona